microsoft/live-share/docs/use/vscode.md

 ### Change when VS Code joins debugging sessions

-By default as a guest, you'll be automatically attached to debugging sessions when they are shared by the host.
+By default, as a guest, you'll be automatically attached to debugging sessions when they are shared by the host.
 However, in some cases you may find this behavior disruptive.
 Fortunately, you can change it as follows:

 Simply **edit settings.json** (File > Preferences > Settings), add one of the following lines, and then restart VS Code: